lacf95/railsdocker/README.md

 ## Project installed commands

 ### Build command
-The `bin/build` command builds and pulls all Docker compose required images.
+The `bin/docker build` command builds and pulls all Docker compose required images; it can receive one option `--no-cache` to build from zero.

 ### Up command
-The `bin/up` starts all Docker compose services; it can receive one optional argument `d` or `daemon` to run in the background.
+The `bin/docker up` starts all Docker compose services; it can receive one option `--daemon` to run in the background.

 ### Run command
-The `bin/run` connects to the running container, if not possible starts a new one.
+The `bin/docker bash [service:-app]` connects to the running container, if not possible starts a new one.

+### Run command
+The `bin/docker attach [service:-app]` attach to the running container's STDIN, STDOUT, and STDERR, useful when prying on your server.

 ### Down command
-The `bin/down` command stops and remove service containers.
+The `bin/docker down` command stops and remove service containers.